cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.4.5 (2019-09-13) =
+* Fixed a bug: price filters on non numeric values did not work properly.
+Issue has been fixed.

+= 6.4.3 (2019-09-13) =
+* Added a feature to configure the plugin product batch size

+= 6.4.2 (2019-09-11) =
+* Added the product category to the Facebook AddToCart event
+* Custom attributes of parent products where showing for variants whereas it should show the variant values.
+This issue has been fixed

 = 6.4.1 (2019-09-10) =
 * Facebook pixel was not triggered on parent (variable) products, this has been added now